surajsharma14/web3-learning-notes-resources/blockchain-fundamentals/Blockchain Consensus.md

 ⚠️ Important:
 PoW and PoS are **not full consensus mechanisms.**
 They are **Sybil resistance tools** that control who can participate.

+## 2. Finality

+Finality means a transaction is permanent and cannot be reversed.

+- Banks can reverse transactions because they control the system

+- Blockchains must decide finality without a central authority

+Finality answers one question:
+👉 When is a transaction 100% locked forever?

+Different blockchains reach finality at different speeds.